Azrulfy/NinjaTrader8_UnitTests/README.md

 # NinjaTrader8_UnitTests
 ## Experiment to devise a means to unit test NinjaScript
-(For more infor on NinjaScript, please see https://ninjatrader.com/support/helpGuides/nt8/en-us/ninjascript.htm)
+(For more info on NinjaScript, please see https://ninjatrader.com/support/helpGuides/nt8/en-us/ninjascript.htm)

 NinjaTrader (https://ninjatrader.com/Build) is an excellent platform for coding algorithmic strategies.